-Node.js is an event-driven environment, which means that it can run several events a time; however, the relationship between the events should be well written.
+Node.js is an event-driven environment, which means that it can run several events at a time; however, the relationship between the events should be well-written.

 Python has comprehensive and up-to-date documentation; however, documentation with Node.js is lagging.
 Furthermore, there are no tools and core libraries, as there are too many alternatives, hence it becomes difficult to choose the right one.

 When to use Node.js:

 Node.js is the go-to technology for developing gaming platforms, forums, and Ad services.